 International Services from the BFPA

 Many of the International services offered by the BFPA are facilitated through third parties and government agencies such as UKTI and the China British Business Council.
-We also work with other trade associations in lobbying government as part of the Engineering & Machinery Alliance (Link to EAMA page) to ensure that regulatory barriers to both Export and Import are removed whilst seeking to improve the availability of funding support and grant schemes for member companies to further their interests both at home and overseas.
+We also work with other trade associations in lobbying government as part of the Engineering & Machinery Alliance (www.eama.info) to ensure that regulatory barriers to both Export and Import are removed whilst seeking to improve the availability of funding support and grant schemes for member companies to further their interests both at home and overseas.

 In May 2011, the UK Government instigated a new initiative to promote and support UK exports across all sectors of industry.
 It was manifest in a five year strategy called ‘Britain Open for Business.’
 Like so many government initiatives they set astonishingly aggressive targets for UK SME’s but without doubt it is clear that UK business success in international markets is central to rebuilding the UK economy at home.
 In general the UK continues to perform well in attracting foreign direct investment (FDI).
 While global levels of FDI fell in 2013, the UK bucked that trend and the government is increasingly focusing their efforts on attracting those investment opportunities with significant potential for future export, to deliver wider benefits to the UK.